 But keep in mind, AR isn’t only useful for physical products like this.

 Businesses can use AR to show customers blow-apart views of products, teach people how to use or fix products, or even take and more.
 Even this doesn’t encompass the world of possibilities with Augmented Reality.
 From “in-person” Customer Service AR calls to simulating a virtual tour across the country, the opportunities are endless.

 So Let's Check Out That AR Chair

 See the augmented reality chair in real time!
 Click on the Baloo Chair image below and you’ll automatically download the USDZ file.

-Reminder: You can only download and view the Baloo Chair AR USDZ file on a device running iOS 12 (iPad, iPhone, etc.) or on a Mac in Safari
+Reminder: You can only download and view the Baloo Chair AR USDZ file on a device running iOS 12 (iPad, iPhone, Mac, etc.)

 If you’re interested in working with FUSE to develop AR experiences (or just learn more about what we can do), please reach out to us.
 Our experienced team of 3D artists will work with you to repurpose existing 3D files or build AR experiences that fit your needs from the ground up.